Appeals court halts Trump special master appointment in Mar-a-Lago case

 It noted that in an instance where Trump’s team had offered a weak argument, “the district court stepped in with its own reasoning.”

-Attorney General Merrick Garland last month appointed a special counsel, longtime prosecutor Jack Smith, to oversee the Justice Department’s investigations into Mar-a-Lago as well as efforts to block the transfer of power to President Biden.
+Attorney General Merrick Garland last month appointed a special counsel, longtime prosecutor Jack Smith, to oversee the Justice Department’s investigations into Mar-a-Lago, as well as an investigation into Trump’s efforts to block the transfer of power to President Biden.

 Justice Department lawyers contended it was necessary to recover the outstanding documents, arguing that all presidential records must be maintained by the government through the National Archives.